directus/directus/docs/concepts/files.md

 - **S3 or Equivalent** — Including AWS S3, DigitalOcean Spaces, Alibaba OSS, and others
 - **Google Cloud Storage** — A RESTful web service on the Google Cloud Platform

-## Embedded Assets

-Directus also supports ingesting third-party embedded assets, such as YouTube or Vimeo videos.
-These are managed the same as normal files, however the resource itself is stored on the external service, and referenced via its proprietary UID.

 ## Thumbnail Transformations

 Our file middleware also allows for cropping and transforming image assets on the fly.
 This means you can simply request